 - Approximate fuel cost: $21 - $35.00 USD

 Day Trips From Melbourne: Mornington Peninsula

 Only an hour from Melbourne, the Mornington Peninsula is another great destination for a road trip.
 Even though you can visit it year-round, the best time would be during the warmer months.
 Spanning over 700 square kilometers, it is home to various beaches, villages, wineries, parks, gardens, and spas.
 Head to Port Phillip Bay and let the swimming dolphins and seals mesmerize you.
 The Enchanted Adventure Garden is also a beautiful place to visit.
 Don’t forget the Peninsula Hot Springs though!

 If you’re on a budget, the Aussie History at Point Nepean National Park is free to enter.
 We recommend driving there unless you’re down for a long walk.
 You can take the local bus heading south for Portsea there too.
 You can also walk around Cape Schanck which is also free.

 Day Trips From Melbourne: Phillip Island

 With the warm orange glow of the setting sun, the penguins call it a day and waddle back to their homes from the water and this penguin parade really is a breathtaking view to watch.
 Located on Phillip Island, Bass Coast Shire is only a 2 hours drive from Melbourne and it’s best to spend a weekend here to make the most of what the Island has to offer.
-We recommend visiting here during the Spring and Summer so that you can swim at the beaches, see animals, and explore the towns around the Island.
+We recommend visiting here during the Spring and Summer so that you can swim on the beaches, see all the wild animals, and explore the towns around the Island.